-Papa John's Pizza Franchise Review
+A Review of the Papa John's Pizza Franchise

 In 2018, Papa John's was the fourth-largest pizza chain in the U.S. With over 5,000 units worldwide and relatively low start-up costs, the desirability of having a franchise becomes easy to see.
+John Schnatter, the Founder, largest shareholder, and recent board chairman, was voted off the Papa John's Board of Directors in July 2018 for use of a racial slur during a training call.
+Despite this news, franchise information hasn't changed, and neither has its standing as an investment opportunity.

 Papa John's Franchise Information

 The company makes it easy to get started with a franchise.
-As of mid-2018, the initial investment is low for a franchise, and with significant backing from the company itself, a franchise seems an investment worth consideration.
+As of mid-2018, the initial investment is low for a franchise, and with significant backing from the company itself, a franchise seems an investment worth considering.

 - Business established: 1984